-- The TOE designed and packaged specifically for Smart Card applications.
-The products maintain the integrity and the confidentiality of content of the smartcard memory as required by the application and maintain the correct execution of the software are residing on the card. - The TOE featuring the Secure TORNADOTM cryptographic coprocessor is a smartcard integrated circuit which is composed of a processing unit (SC100) with MPU, security components (RNG, Triple DES (3DES), Detectors & Security Controller, Crypto Accelerator) and contact based I/O ports (SWP, UART), hardware circuit for testing purpose during the manufacturing process (TEST ROM), volatile and non-volatile memories (hardware) and etc (AMBA bus, Clock Controller, Timers, IVR, Power-on Reset, Interrupt Controller).
-The volatile and non-volatile memories are consist of 8K bytes TEST ROM, 32K bytes ROM, 768K bytes (S3FS91J) flash memory / 512K bytes (S3FS91H) flash memory / 420K bytes (S3FS91V) flash memory / 650K bytes (S3FS93I) flash memory, 20K bytes RAM (including 2K bytes Crypto.
+- 12 The TOE designed and packaged specifically for Smart Card applications.
+The products maintain the integrity and the confidentiality of content of the smartcard memory as required by the application and maintain the correct execution of the software are residing on the card. - 13 The TOE featuring the Secure TORNADO[TM] cryptographic coprocessor is a smartcard integrated circuit which is composed of a processing unit (SC100) with MPU, security components (RNG, Triple DES (3DES), Detectors & Security Controller, Crypto Accelerator) and contact based I/O ports (SWP, UART), hardware circuit for testing purpose during the manufacturing process (TEST ROM), volatile and non-volatile memories (hardware) and etc (AMBA bus, Clock Controller, Timers, IVR, Power-on Reset, Interrupt Controller).
+The volatile and non-volatile memories are consist of 8K bytes TEST ROM, 32K bytes ROM, 768K bytes (S3FS91J) flash memory /512K bytes (S3FS91H) flash memory / 420K bytes (S3FS91V) flash memory /650K bytes (S3FS93I) flash memory, 20K bytes RAM (including 2K bytes Crypto.
 RAM).
-The TOE support Triple DES (3DES) Symmetric Cryptography and Secure TORNADOTM cryptographic coprocessor for RSA Asymmetric Cryptographic - 14 The security features of the integrated circuit are: - Detector & Security controller - Security sensors or detectors including High and Low Temperature detectors, High and Low Frequency detectors, High and Low Supply Voltage detectors, Supply Voltage Glitch detectors, Light detector - Active Shield against physical intrusive attacks - Dynamic data bus encryption - Dedicated hardware mechanisms against side-channel attacks such as Internal Variable Clock, Random Waits Generator, Random Current Generator, RAM and FLASH scrambling mechanisms - Hardware parity/CRC calculators - The IC Firmware includes: - A modular arithmetic library v3.9S for RSA Asymmetric Cryptography support - A True Random Number Generator (TRNG) for AIS31 statistical compliant Random Number Generation - TEST ROM and Code for testing purpose - Secure Boot loader can download the encrypted user code with TDES. - The products are support UART and SWP I/O port.
-The UART is implemented for T=0 and T1 protocols base on ISO 7816. - The TOE also includes any IC Designer/Manufacturer proprietary IC Dedicated Software (IC firmware) as long as it physically exists in the smartcard integrated circuit after being delivered by the
+The TOE support Triple DES (3DES) Symmetric Cryptography and Secure TORNADO[TM] cryptographic coprocessor for RSA Asymmetric Cryptographic - 14 The security features of the integrated circuit are: - Detector & Security controller - Security sensors or detectors including High and Low Temperature detectors, High and Low Frequency detectors, High and Low Supply Voltage detectors, Supply Voltage Glitch detectors, Light detector - Active Shield against physical intrusive attacks - Dynamic data bus encryption - Dedicated hardware mechanisms against side-channel attacks such as Internal Variable Clock, Random Waits Generator, Random Current Generator, RAM and FLASH scrambling mechanisms - Hardware parity/CRC calculators - The IC Firmware includes: - A modular arithmetic library v3.9S for RSA Asymmetric Cryptography support - A True Random Number Generator (TRNG) together with a post processing described in TRNG application note v1.1 and TRNG library v1.0 that meet the "standard" level of DCSSI requirements (French metric).
+In addition the TRNG is compliant with AIS31 statistical test suit. - TEST ROM and Code for testing purpose - Secure Boot loader can download the encrypted user code with TDES. - 15 The products are support UART and SWP I/O port.
+The UART is implemented for T=0 and T1 protocols base on ISO 7816. - 16 The TOE also includes any IC Designer/Manufacturer proprietary IC Dedicated Software (IC firmware) as long as it physically exists in the smartcard integrated circuit after being delivered by the

 IC Manufacturer.
-Such software (also known as IC firmware) is used for testing purpose during the manufacturing process but also provides additional services to facilitate the usage of the hardware and/or to provide additional services, including a TORNADO RSA secure cryptographic library v3.9S, an AIS31 statistical compliant random number generation library and Secure Boot loader.
+Such software (also known as IC firmware) is used for testing purpose during the manufacturing process but also provides additional services to facilitate the usage of the hardware and/or to provide additional services, including a TORNADO RSA secure cryptographic library v3.9S, an TRNG library v1.0 and Secure Boot loader.
 All other software is called Smartcard Embedded Software and is not part of the TOE.